 Also, the animal may get angry and it can attack you.

 6. Use Torch to Photograph Subjects at Night

-Using a torch is a good way to photography nocturnal animals.
+A torch is a good tool to photograph nocturnal animals.
 So, always carry a good decent torch in your camera bag when you are photographing wildlife at night.

 Wear dull colored clothes, like shades of dull green or brown or Camouflage clothes so that you don’t become a distraction for the subject.
 Camouflage clothes are not allowed in certain places.
 So, do check before using one.